 Are you wondering what it takes to lead in today’s team-based, flattened, multidisciplinary organization?
 Join us for a powerful journey into the complex world of facilitation and collaboration and learn the vital skills you need to become a confident and effective facilitative leader in the modern workplace.

-In this workshop , you will be introduced to a comprehensive model for facilitation, one that balances “hard” and “soft” skills.
-Using hands-on, multi-modal approaches, we’ll take you beyond theory to walk the path of mastery using a holistic set of 20 facilitation competencies.
+In this highly experiential workshop, you will be introduced to a unique technology called Integral Facilitation, that balances the “hard” and “soft” skills required to build a collaborative, high performing culture.
+Using hands-on multi-modal approaches, we’ll take you beyond theory to walk the path of mastery using a holistic set of 20 facilitation competencies.
 These competencies are based on a new model encompassing twenty archetypes of the integral facilitator, informed by the “integral” philosophy of Ken Wilber.

 Upon completion of the workshop, each “sojourner” will be awarded a professional certificate in Integral Facilitation and Collaboration.